Corporate Family Matters

 61 Pages Posted: 13 Nov 2020 Last revised: 22 Nov 2021

 Date Written: September 22, 2020

 When individuals act in a way that defrauds the market or causes harm, criminal law, securities law, and even tort and contract law provide remedies.
 When companies manipulate the market across business sectors, the antitrust laws intervene.
 When an individual corporation manipulates the market or engages in fraud, shareholder derivative litigation in conjunction with securities regulation provide a remedy.
 What is missing is a solution for market manipulation using corporate groups, and in particular, the corporate family.
-A system is needed for acknowledging entities that work together for a common good that limits the ability to manipulate what is known to investors and consumers for purposes of altering stock price, either intentionally or incidentally.
+A system is needed for acknowledging entities that work for a common good, as the current structure enables these entities to manipulate what is known to investors and consumers for purposes of altering stock price, either intentionally or incidentally.
 This approach is the first to distinguish corporate groups by merging substantive corporate law with procedural protocols.

 Keywords: Corporate groups, Delaware, corporate personhood, materiality, securities, corporate governance

 JEL Classification: K22

 Suggested Citation: Suggested Citation